kamalarieff/portfolio-eleventy/src/posts/my-zsa-moonlander-journey.md

 # Price

 A lot of reviews mentioned the high cost of this keyboard.
-I also have my take on it.
+Here's my take on it:

 For me, expensive is a relative term.
 I may not have a gauge on what is expensive or not since this is my first time buying a truly expensive keyboard.
 I think paying 300 dollars for a well built, respectable company, 2 years warrany, good customer support, friendly configurator UI is well worth the money.